National Monument to the Forefathers

 Carved in Hallowell

 Located at 72 Allerton Street in Plymouth, Massachusetts, the 81-foot-tall (25 m) monument was commissioned by the Pilgrim Society.
-The 36 foot solid granite Faith stands on a 45 foot granite pedestal.
+The 36 foot solid granite Faith figure stands on a 45 foot granite pedestal.
 The original concept dates to around 1820, with actual planning beginning in 1850.
 The cornerstone was laid August 2, 1859 by the Grand Lodge of Masons in Massachusetts, under the direction of Grand Master John T. Heard.
 The monument was completed in October 1888, and was dedicated with appropriate ceremonies on August 1, 1889.

 Hallowell stonecutters, Hallowell Granite